malariagen/mgenv/README.md

 This repo is intended to be used as a git submodule within another repo.
 This typically involves three distinct steps:

-- Add the malariagen/binder repo as a submodule to your repo.
+- Add the malariagen/mgenv repo as a submodule to your repo.
 This only needs to be done once per repo.
-Note that someone else might already have done this for your repo of interest (the repo will include a ```binder``` sub-directory if that is the case).
+Note that someone else might already have done this for your repo of interest (the repo will include a ```mgenv``` sub-directory if that is the case).

 - Run the install script for each local clone of the repo.
 This needs to be done for each local clone you have, for example you might need to do this separately for one clone on your local machine and a second clone on a server.

-- Update the binder submodule.
-This needs to be done every time you know there have been changes made to the binder repo, and you want to move the submodule forward within your working repo.
+- Update the mgenv submodule.
+This needs to be done every time you know there have been changes made to the mgenv repo, and you want to move the submodule forward within your working repo.

 The following sub-sections give commands for each of the above.

-### Add binder as a submodule
+### Add mgenv as a submodule

-It is recommended that you first create an issue for doing this within your repo with a title such as "Add binder".
-Then create a new branch, add binder submodule, and create a pull request.
+It is recommended that you first create an issue for doing this within your repo with a title such as "Add mgenv".
+Then create a new branch, add mgenv submodule, and create a pull request.
 It is also recommend that you add 'deps' to the .gitignore file for the repo, so that once the install command has been run (see next section), the deps directory this is installed into will not come under git tracking.
 For